-- 1. Project ID number - 2.
-WisDOT Contract Project Engineer's name and contact information - 3.
+- 1. BOA Project ID number and AIP Number - 2.
+WisDOT BOA Project Manager's name and contact information - 3.
 DBE subcontractor name and work type and/or NAICS code - 4.
 Contract's progress schedule - 5.
 Reason(s) for requesting that the DBE subcontractor be replaced or terminated - 6.
 Attach/include all communication with the DBE subcontractor to deploy/address/resolve work completion

-Naming conventions: When emailing files, please use the following language to identify your submission-"Project #, Proposal #, Let date, Business Name, MODIFICATION" Email: DBE_Alert@dot.wi.gov + Project Engineer WisDOT will review the request and any supporting documentation submitted to evaluate if the circumstance and the reasons constitute good cause for replacing or terminating the approved DBE subcontractor.
+BOA will review the request and any supporting documentation submitted to evaluate if the circumstance and the reasons constitute good cause for replacing or terminating the approved DBE subcontractor.

-Good Causes to Replace a DBE subcontractor according to the federal DBE program guidelines {49 CFR part 26.53}
+Good Causes to Replace a DBE subcontractor per the federal DBE program guidelines {49 CFR part 26.53}

 - The listed DBE subcontractor fails or refuses to execute a written contract - The listed DBE subcontractor fails or refuses to perform the work of its subcontract in a way consistent with normal industry standards.
-Provided, however, that good cause does not exist if the failure or refusal of the DBE subcontractor to perform its work on the subcontract results from the bad faith or discriminatory action of the prime contractor - The listed DBE subcontractor fails or refuses to meet the prime contractor's reasonable, nondiscriminatory bond requirements - The listed DBE subcontractor becomes bankrupt, insolvent, or exhibits credit unworthiness - The listed DBE subcontractor is ineligible to work on public works projects because of suspension and debarment proceedings pursuant 2 CFR Parts 180, 215, and 1,200 or applicable state law - The prime has determined that the listed DBE subcontractor is not a responsible contractor - The listed DBE subcontractor voluntarily withdraws from the project and provides written notice of its withdrawal - The listed DBE subcontractor is ineligible to receive DBE credit for the type of work required - A DBE firm owner dies or becomes disabled with the result that the listed DBE subcontractor is unable to complete its work on the contract.
+Provided, however, that good cause does not exist if the failure or refusal of the DBE subcontractor to perform its work on the subcontract results from the bad faith or discriminatory action of the prime contractor - The listed DBE subcontractor fails or refuses to meet the prime contractor's reasonable, nondiscriminatory bond requirements - The listed DBE subcontractor becomes bankrupt, insolvent, or exhibits credit unworthiness - The listed DBE subcontractor is ineligible to work on public works projects because of suspension and debarment proceedings pursuant 2 CFR Parts 180, 215, and 1,200 or applicable state law - The prime has determined that the listed DBE subcontractor is not a responsible contractor - The listed DBE subcontractor voluntarily withdraws from the project and provides written notice of its withdrawal - The listed DBE subcontractor is ineligible to receive DBE credit for the type of work required - A DBE firm owner dies or becomes disabled with the result that the listed DBE subcontractor is unable to complete its work on the contract

-d.
-Evaluation and Response to the Request
+C. Evaluation and Response to the Request

-WisDOT's timely response to the Prime Contractor's request for modification of the approved DBE Commitment will be provided to the prime and the WisDOT project engineer via email.
+WisDOT's timely response to the Prime Contractor's request for modification of the approved DBE subcontracting commitment will be provided to the prime and the WisDOT project manager via email.

-If WisDOT determines that the Prime Contractor's basis for reduction in participation, replacement, or termination of the DBE subcontractor is not consistent with the good cause guidelines, the DBE office will provide a response via email within 48-hours of receipt of request from the Prime Contractor as indicated by email time stamp.
+If WisDOT determines that the Prime Contractor's basis for reduction in participation, replacement, or termination of the DBE subcontractor is not consistent with the good cause guidelines, BOA DBE Manager will provide a response via email within 48-hours of receipt of request from the Prime Contractor.
 The communication will include: the requirement to utilize the committed DBE, actions to support the completion of the contractual commitment, a list of available WisDOT support services, and administrative remedies, including withholding payment to the prime, that may be invoked for failure to comply with federal DBE guidelines for DBE replacement.